Two-Year Conservatory

 STAGE COMBAT I – Basic tumbling and unarmed combat for the working actor.
 Confidence and the perception of the actor’s self-image are strengthened through various physical exercises.
 Emphasis is placed on creating convincing images and a routine that can be repeated to create believable scenes that tell a story.

-Instructor: Dan Renkin, and Brad Lemons
+Instructor: Brad Lemons

 Instructor: Dianna Cortez